jdlib/JDBX/UserGuide.md

 ### <a name="updates-readcols">4.3 Read returned columns values

-If you are interested to read returned column values, e.g. auto-generated primary key values, you need to
+If you want to obtain returned column values, e.g. auto-generated primary key values then

    1. specify the columns which should be returned
    2. invoke an appropriate method on the `Update` object to read the returned column values and